Seoul, South Korea

-In designing the 15-story headquarters for international luxury clothier Shinsegae International, the design team sought to create an iconic landmark in the heart of Gangnam-gu, one of Seoul’s largest districts.
+In designing a new 15-story headquarters for international luxury clothier Shinsegae International, the design team sought to create an iconic landmark in the heart of Gangnam-gu, one of Seoul’s largest districts.

-Movement and materiality are particularly evident within the building’s first four floors where seven custom eight-foot-diameter steel wheels open and close a series of custom 35-foot-tall external panels that modulate natural daylight.
-The dynamic ethos of the fashion world is captured in these kinetic components: each time the panels are engaged in a new configuration, the building’s presence is
+Movement and materiality are particularly evident within the building’s first four floors where 7 custom 8-foot-diameter steel wheels open and close a series of custom 35-foot-tall external panels that modulate natural daylight.
+The dynamic ethos of the fashion world is captured in these kinetic components: each time the panels are engaged in a new configuration, the building’s presence is altered anew.

 AIA Northwest and Pacific Region, Honor Award